- Series Title: Outlander

 - DVD: Widescreen DVD (R1, NTSC)

 Outlander is a series where the women, though few and far between (other than Claire who’s the pov character) are very strong.
-Jenny Fraser Murray is extremely strong – not only strong-willed in dealing with her brother and her husband, but running the Fraser estate, and even riding off with Claire to find Jaime within days of giving birth.
+Jenny Fraser Murray is extremely strong – not only strong-willed in dealing with her brother and her husband but running the Fraser estate, and even riding off with Claire to find Jamie within days of giving birth.
 Jenny’s an admirable character – and she’s a realistic look at how women needed to be strong in such hard times as 1700s Scotland.
 Geillis is also strong, knowing she’s going to die anyway, she sacrifices herself so Claire can escape.
 Geillis chooses her own fate, knowing she has no way out.
-By her sacrifice, Claire is allowed to escape with Jaime.
-And Claire, now fully in love with Jaime, purposely chooses to be with him, when he takes her to the standing stones.
-Claire is also a bit more free with her story – telling Jaime who she is and more importantly when she’s from.
-Jaime, in turn, tells his sister that Claire might “tell her things, things that seem impossible – listen to her”.
-Claire discovers this, when she tells Jenny to “Plant potatoes, sell off excess land for gold, and that famine is coming.”
+By her sacrifice, Claire is allowed to escape with Jamie.
+And Claire, now fully in love with Jamie, purposely chooses to be with him, when he takes her to the standing stones.
+Claire is also a bit more free with her story, telling Jamie who she is and more importantly when she’s from.
+Jamie, in turn, tells his sister that Claire might “tell her things, things that seem impossible – listen to her”.
+Claire discovers this when she tells Jenny to “Plant potatoes, sell off excess land for gold, and that famine is coming.”
 Claire even tells her entire story to a Franciscan brother.
-And she uses her reputation as a witch to threaten Black Jack Randall – cursing him, and telling him the date of his death.
+And she uses her reputation as a witch to threaten Black Jack Randall – cursing him and telling him the date of his death.
 These slips Claire makes seem very dangerous – we’ll see if they catch up with her.

 Overall, Outlander is an excellent show.
 It’s beautifully shot, with excellent music, and a fine cast (many familiar Scottish actors make appearances such as Bill Paterson and Douglas Henshall.)
 I will keep an eye out for future seasons on DVD.
 I don’t get Starz on my satellite system, so I can’t watch the show as it airs – but I do intend to buy season 2 whenever it becomes available.